 This course is a first-year algebra survey.
 It covers traditional algebra topics including a study of the four basic operations dealing with signed numbers and polynomials, solution of first and second degree equations, verbal problems, systems of linear equations graphing and writing linear equations and inequalities, and simplifying exponential expressions.

-Prerequisite: passed Pre Algebra Course ID: 040271/040272
+Prerequisite: placement by instructor Course ID: 040271/040272